We want all pupils to be mathematicians who have:

 Concrete – children should have the opportunity to use concrete objects to help them understand what they are doing.

 Pictorial – alongside this children should use pictorial representations.
 These representations can then be used to help reason and solve problems.

 Abstract – both concrete and pictorial representations should support children’s understanding of abstract methods.

 Below is an example of this approach in relation to teaching addition.

 To ensure a consistent approach to the development of calculation throughout the school, a Calculation Policy is followed.
 The policy includes models of written methods for all operations and guidance of how to teach these.
-Click here to view the policy.
+Click here to view the addition and subtraction policy and here for the multiplication and division policy.

 Key Stage 1

 By the end of year 2, pupils should know the number bonds to 20 and be precise in using and understanding place value.
 An emphasis on practise at this early stage will aid fluency.